Model Syllabus Language

 1. Affirmation of the Honor Code

 Ideally all class syllabi would actively affirm the application of the Honor Code.
-For example:
+For example (amend the text below suitable to your class and expectations):

 2. Define Academic Integrity

 At the beginning of the semester spend a few minutes discussing course expectations surrounding academic integrity.
 Talk to students using clear, common language about the university's definitions and descriptions of academic violations.

 For example, plagiarism in the form of "deliberate" or "reckless" representation of another's words, thoughts, or ideas as one's own without appropriate attribution to the original author in connection with submission of academic work, whether graded or otherwise, is a serious breach of academic integrity demanded by the Honor Code.
-Plagiarims is one of the most common forms of academic misconduct processed by the honor system.
-It can take many forms and there may be a number of reasons why it occurs.
+Plagiarism is one of the most common forms of academic misconduct reported to the honor system.
+Plagiarism can take many forms, and a number of reasons may exist to explain why it occurs.
 The more specific an instructor can be in explaining what constitutes plagiarism in their particular course, the less likely a violation is to occur.
 Some are examples are as follows:

 “Quote and cite any words that are not your own.”
 “If you paraphrase the words of another, you must still give proper attribution.”
 "If you look it up, write it down."